Programming-Systems-Lab/dyclink/README.md

 mvn clean package

 ### Step 1 Configuration
 DyCLINK has multiple parameters to specify.
 The configuration file can be found under "$dyclink\_base/config/mib\_config.json", where "$dyclink\_base" represents the base directory of DyCLINK.
 You can use the default values for these parameters that we set up for you.
-Here is the introduction for some parameters you might want to tune:
+Here is the introduction for some parameters you might want to tune: <br />
-  -instThreshold: The programs have instruction number smaller than this value will be ignored
+  -instThreshold: The programs have instruction number smaller than this value will be ignored <br />
-  -callThreshold: How many unique graphs from a single callee should be recorded
+  -callThreshold: How many unique graphs from a single callee should be recorded <br />
-  -simThreshold: The method pair that have (sub)graph similarity higher than this value is considered as a code relative
+  -simThreshold: The method pair that have (sub)graph similarity higher than this value is considered as a code relative <br />
-  -controlWeight: The weight of the control dependency(edge)
+  -controlWeight: The weight of the control dependency(edge) <br />
-  -instDataWeigth: The weight of the data dependency derived from Java specification
+  -instDataWeigth: The weight of the data dependency derived from Java specification <br />
-  -writeDataWeigth: The weight of the data dependency between writer/reader instructions
+  -writeDataWeigth: The weight of the data dependency between writer/reader instructions <br />
   -dburl: The database address
   -dbusername: The user name of the database